k-box/k-box/docs/administration/users.md

 ---
 Title: Users management
-Description: admin related documentation
+Description: user accounts management
 ---

 # Users management

+## Account types

+The K-Box user management is based on [permissions](./permissions.md).
+To facilitate the user creation the permissions are grouped into four roles:

+1. Guest: Can preview and download files.
+Has access only to the "Shared with me" page
+2. Partner: Is based on Guest and additionally upload, edit and share files.
+Has access to shared Projects and Personal space
+3. Project Manager: Can manage projects and publish (or unpublish) data to the K-Link
+4. K-Box Administrator: Has all permissions and can manage users and the K-Box configuration

+> For all the available permissions, please refer to the [Permissions List](./permissions.md)

+## Create user

-_Only users with permissions of project manager and higher can perform operations described below.
+_Only administrators can perform operations described below.
 Please contact your Project Administrator via email, indicating your interest in any of the points._

 To add new user, please follow the steps: